teymurgahramanov/kubeping/README.md

 ## Installation
 ### Helm
-To configure and install the Helm chart, refer to the [values.yaml](./helm/values.yaml) file.
+To install the Helm chart, refer to the [values.yaml](./helm/values.yaml) file.

 ### Prometheus
 Configure the Prometheus job: